boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/radial-gauge.md

 #### Direction

-You can set the value label status to High is Good or Low is Good.
+Set the value label status to High is Good or Low is Good.
 The default setting is High is Good.
-This option is enabled only when you configured the actual value and target value.
+This option is enabled only when configuring the actual value and target value.

-From the provided color pickers, you can customize the color values for the **High, Medium,** and **low** colors.
+Customize the color values for the **High**, **Medium**, and **low** colors from the provided color pickers.

 ### Pointer Settings